We set out in the morning from our guesthouse in Negombo. Our next destination was the Paradise Inn Sigiriya.

 Just as a literary side-note, since the owner is called “Milton”, I think they should rename this place “Paradise Regained” (or “Paradise Lost”, depending on your particular experience).

-If you enjoyed Paradise Inn Sigiriya, you may also like:
+If you enjoyed Paradise Inn Sigiriya, check out our Sri Lanka Travel Plan.
+You may also like: